2 Samuel 22

 2 Samuel 22:21-28According to My Righteousness

-21The Lord rewarded me according to my righteousness: according to the cleanness of my hands hath he recompensed me.
-22For I have kept the ways of the Lord, and have not wickedly departed from my God.
-23For all his judgments were before me: and I did not depart from his statutes.
-24I was also upright before him, and I kept myself from mine iniquity.
+21The LORD rewarded me according to my righteousness: according to the cleanness of my hands hath he recompensed me.
+22For I have kept the ways of the LORD, and have not wickedly departed from my God.
+23For all his judgments were before me: and as for his statutes, I did not depart from them.
+24I was also upright before him, and have kept myself from mine iniquity.

 David sings of deliverance.
 The song shifts from what God did in the past to what he does always.
 Thanksgiving becomes theology.

 Here David makes a bold claim: "The Lord rewarded me according to my righteousness."
-This is not David claiming sinlessness.
-But it is David saying that he sought to walk with God, that he kept God's ways when he could have broken them, that when he was hunted and feared, he did not lose his moral compass.
+David is saying that he sought to walk with God, that he kept God's ways when he could have broken them, that when he was hunted and feared, he held his moral compass.
 This is the voice of a man who can look back at his path and see that he pursued faithfulness even when it cost him.

 In verses 26-27, David articulates a principle that governs God's dealing: "With the merciful thou wilt shew thyself merciful."
 God meets people where they stand.
 He does not love capriciously; He responds.
 He is not unjust; He sees the orientation of the heart and responds accordingly.
 "With the froward thou wilt shew thyself unsavoury" - to those who turn away from Him, He becomes unsavory.
 But to those who keep covenant, He keeps covenant.